You are here

 - Praxis review sessions are held each semester to help students prepare for these challenging exams, which lead to teaching certification.
 An eight-week online Praxis prep course is also required.

-- Very active Teacher Education Club sponsors several service activities each semester that benefit the college and local community.
+- Very active Teacher Education Club sponsors several service activities each semester that benefit the University and/or the local community.

-- Award-winning chapter of Kappa Delta Pi, International Honor Society in Education, which sponsors activities each semester that benefit the University, the School of Education, and/or the local community.
+- Award-winning chapter of Kappa Delta Pi, International Honor Society in Education, which sponsors professional development activities each semester that benefit the University, the School of Education, and/or the local community.
 The local chapter is a supporter of the KDP National Literacy Alive initiative.

-Full-time faculty members of the School of Education have doctorates and/or extensive experience in their areas of expertise, such as special education, teaching students with learning disabilities, administration and supervision, K-12 reading, early childhood education, ESL (English as a Second Language), and K-6 elementary education.
+Full-time faculty members of the School of Education have doctorates and/or extensive experience in their areas of expertise.
+These areas include: